rmccullagh/como_mvc/README.md

 como_mvc
 ========

-generic php mvc framework that uses Reflection, Namespaces, and Autoloading
+This is a generic MVC framework that uses Reflection, Namespaces, and Autoloading, Create controllers in the ./controller directory,  extend it from BaseController, created libraries in ./library/Lib/<namespace>/Class.php

+All controller methods can take arguments,  and they are validated on request.

 Install
 =======